 It is our joy to serve you and we hope to make your years at TMU as safe and secure as we possibly can.
 We have a motto in the campus safety department and hope that both you and your parents embrace it.
 It is based on Psalm 127:1, “Unless the LORD guards the city, the watchman keeps awake in vain.”
 We place our trust in the hands of our sovereign God, and look upon ourselves as one of many means He uses on this campus to bless and grow you, for His glory and your good.

 Please click on the many links from our home page for important safety information related to our parking and general regulations, and more!

-Again, on behalf of the entire public safety team I want to personally welcome you as a student of The Master’s University!
+Again, on behalf of the entire safety team I want to personally welcome you as a student of The Master’s University!

 - Director of Campus Safety, C. Powell

 - Phone: 661.362.2208